 When it comes to the scariest things that could ever happen to a leopard gecko owner, this takes the cake.
-Waking up or coming home to an empty tank is by far the most gutwrenching thing any loving owner could go through and to make matters worse, they don’t make it easy on us to find them either.
-That said, here are some tips that might just help you find your gecko.
+Waking up or coming home to an empty tank is by far the most gut wrenching thing any loving owner could go through and to make matters worse, they don’t make it easy on us to find them either.
+That said, here are some tips for finding a lost leopard gecko.

 - Check in places that are warm

 - Check in items that haven’t been used for a long time

 - Check for them while they’re sleeping

 More on how to find a lost leopard gecko

 Because leopard geckos like to be hidden, in the dark, and warm, checking for them in places where you’d least expect them to be in might be the very same places where they’re actually most likely to show up.
 Considering they haven’t wandered outside, if you search hard enough, eventually, they should show up within time.
 That said, here is some more information that may help.

 They like Places That Imitate Their Tank

 Before you worry or completely throw in the towel altogether about finding your leopard gecko you should first realize that even though they’re free, they’re not lizards that just like to freely roam around as this makes them feel unsafe and vulnerable to potential predators that may be out to get them.